Decision Making in Drug Development via Inference on Power: Comparing Distribution Estimates

 {When the parameter space is discrete the upper and lower p-value functions $H(\cdot)$ and $H^{-}(\cdot)$ may not form distribution functions on the parameter space.
 Nevertheless, these p-value functions are indispensable for performing inference.} For example, consider the 3x3 table below depicting the operating characteristics of a cancer screening test with 0.85 specificity and 0.80 sensitivity. {The parameter space is shown across the top of the table and the support of the sampling distribution (test result) is displayed along the left side of the table so that this table is read vertically.} If a subject has No Cancer the screening test will produce a Negative result, an At Risk result, and a Positive result $85\%$, $10\%$, and $5\%$ of the time respectively.
 Likewise, if the subject indeed has Cancer the test will produce a Negative result, an At Risk result, and a Positive result 5\%, 15\%, and 80\% of the time respectively.
 These long-run probabilities can be verified within a margin of error through repeated testing. {The power of the test shows the ex-ante sampling probability of observing an At Risk or Positive result testing the hypothesis $H_0$: No Cancer as a function of the unknown true cancer status for the subject at hand.
 This long-run probability forms the level of confidence in the next observed test result for the subject. } \\

 The p-value function testing $H_0$: No Cancer, $H_0$: Pre-Cancer, and $H_0$: Cancer as a function of the hypothesis and the observed data is read horizontally and displays the lower-tailed p-value for a Negative result and the upper-tailed p-value for a Positive result.
 For an At Risk result the upper-tailed p-value is displayed testing $H_0$: No Cancer and $H_0$: Pre-Cancer, and the lower-tailed p-value is displayed testing $H_0$: Pre-Cancer and $H_0$: Cancer.
 If an At Risk result is produced for a given subject, the upper-tailed p-value testing the hypothesis that the subject at hand has No Cancer is the probability of an At Risk or more extreme (Positive) test result given the subject has No Cancer, $0.10 + 0.05=0.15$.
 Likewise, for the same At Risk result the lower-tailed p-value testing the hypothesis that the subject at hand has Cancer is the probability of an At Risk or more extreme (Negative) test result given the subject has Cancer, $0.15+0.05=0.20$.
 The confidence level is a function of the hypothesis and the observed data.
 This table is read horizontally and shows that if the test returns an At Risk result we can ``rule out" $H_0$: No Cancer at the 15\% level and $H_0$: Cancer at the 20\% level and are therefore 65\% confident in the alternative, which is Pre-Cancer.
 The 65\% confidence level is nothing more than a restatement of the p-values testing $H_0$: No Cancer and $H_0$: Cancer, $100(1-0.15-0.20)\%$.
-Similarly, if the test returns a Positive result we can ``rule out" $H_0$: Pre-Cancer (and by extension $H_0$: No Cancer) at the 10\% level, and are therefore 90\% confident in the alternative, which is Cancer. \\
+Similarly, if the test returns a Positive result we can ``rule out" $H_0$: Pre-Cancer (and by extension $H_0$: No Cancer) at the 10\% level, and are therefore 90\% confident in the alternative, which is Cancer.
+Either the subject has Pre-Cancer (or No Cancer) and we have witnessed a 10\% (or smaller) event, or the subject indeed as Cancer. \\